top of page

 The real function of inner work is autonomy.

-So when we read about prominent figures falling under scrutiny, there’s no need for outrage; look for the inner lessons.
-Because what is really being revealed is that spirituality is being returned to its rightful owner.
+So when we read about prominent figures falling under scrutiny, there’s no need for outrage; instead, look for the inner lessons.
+What is really being revealed is that spirituality is being returned to its rightful owner.

 You.
 Us.
 Me.